SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 nil
 ~~~

-As mentioned above,
-you can set an optional variable to a valueless state
+You can set an optional variable to a valueless state
-by assigning the special value ``nil`` to that variable:
+by assigning it the special value ``nil``:

 .. testcode:: optionals